 We are also permitted to process your personal information to comply with our legal and regulatory obligations and/or our contractual obligations to you to provide the services to you and to manage any technical issues or support requests that may arise.

 We do not allow any third parties to have access to your personal information, except as required or permitted by applicable laws or in accordance with the Notice.
-We may disclose your personal information to our subcontractors, agents, or payment service providers (who may be located in the US) that we contract with to assist us in providing the services, provided that any such subcontractors or agents adhere to HIPAA or shall agree in writing to comply with the privacy and security standards described in this Notice.
+We may disclose your personal information to our subcontractors, agents, or providers that we contract with to assist us in providing the services, provided that any such subcontractors or agents adhere to HIPAA or shall agree in writing to comply with the privacy and security standards described in this Notice.

 There may be instances when we disclose your personal information to other parties:

-- to verify or enforce compliance with the policies governing the services; or
+- To verify or enforce compliance with the policies governing the services.

-- to protect the rights, property or safety of PGH, or any of our respective affiliates, business partners, or customers or otherwise in the legitimate business interests of PGH and/or our affiliates and in accordance with European Data Privacy Laws.
+- To protect the rights, property, or safety of PGH, or any of our respective affiliates, business partners, or members or otherwise in the legitimate business interests of PGH and/or our affiliates and in accordance with European Data Privacy Laws.